secfurry/sideshow/README.md

 #### Error Mapping Table

-To didplay the error codes, the button LEDs will light up to display a 5-bit binary number. _(A = 16, B = 8, C = 4, D = 2, E = 1)_.
+To display the error codes, the button LEDs will light up to display a 5-bit binary number. _(A = 16, B = 8, C = 4, D = 2, E = 1)_.

 | Error                   | Number Value | LED Indicator |